SPJII/Fantasy-Culture-Pack-CK3-mod/README.md

 I'll continue to change and improve this mod as I grow as a Computer Scientist, Lover of history, and Overall nerd :P

+Credit to The Fallen Eagle mod and Northernlords DLC for inspiration and a bit of CB code for migration casus beli.
+Credit to Ethnicities & Portraits Expanded and The Elder Kings 2: I don't know how to make blending models, so I borrowed the Fantasy ear and Ork teeth genes until I do know how to make blender objects.

 !Enjoy!

-Credit to The Fallen Eagle mod and Northernlords DLC for inspiration and a bit of CB code for migration casus beli.
-Credit to Ethnicities & Portraits Expanded and The Elder Kings 2: I don't know how to make blending models, so I borrowed the Fantasy ear and Ork teeth genes until I do know who to make blender objects.